TonyDeAlmeida/Start-here-java/README.md

 <h2>2 The big question : topic, fifo and bindings</h2>
 Well : how do I choose a topic to publish to ?, how does this influence the way data will be consumed ?

 <h3>2.1 Mqtt devices</h3>
-Data published on topic /dev/data/xxx  (xxx may be what you want) can be consumed on a fifo created with routing key ~event.v1.data.new
+Data published on topic <b>/dev/data/xxx</b>  (xxx may be what you want) can be consumed on a fifo created with routing key <b>~event.v1.data.new</b>

-But  perahps you need  to route your data to different consumer to best suit your needs.
+But  perhaps you need  to route your data to different consumer to best suit your needs.
 Let’s take an example :
 I want to consume the data of some devices to a developpement environment while some others are used in production.
 In that case you can publish end consume your data the following way :
 You create 2 fifo, let’s say for example devFifo and prodFifo.